 "Teaching the FACS of Life"

-In 2019-20, Mrs. Bruner is beginning her twenty-fourth year of teaching Family and Consumer Science at Waurika High School.
+In 2020-21, Mrs. Bruner is beginning her twenty-fifth year of teaching Family and Consumer Science at Waurika High School.
 She has Bachelor degrees from the University of Oklahoma and the University of Science and Arts of Oklahoma and a Masters degree in Secondary School Counseling from East Central University.
-She is a former Waurika Public School Teacher of the Year and, in 2007, she completed the national certification process, becoming one of the three National Board Certified Teachers at Waurika Public Schools.
+She is a former Waurika Public School Teacher of the Year and, in 2007, she completed the national certification process, becoming one of the two National Board Certified Teachers at Waurika Public Schools.

 A Note from Mrs. Bruner: